 As $n$ grows we need to rescale the diagram to achieve any limiting behaviour.
-Following \cite{Eriksson2012575} and \cite{VershikStatMech}, we do this so that the area of the rescaled diagram is always 1.
-We say that we employ the \emph{scaling factor} $a>0$ if all row lengths are multiplied by $1/a$ and all column heights are multiplied by $a/n$.
+Following \cite{Eriksson2012575} and \cite{VershikStatMech}, the diagram is rescaled using some \emph{scaling factor} $a>0$ such that all row lengths are multiplied by $1/a$ and all column heights are multiplied by $a/n$, yielding a constant area of 1.
 Thus, given a partition $\lambda$, define the $a$\textit{-rescaled} diagram-boundary function of $\lambda$ as the positive, real-valued, weakly decreasing and piecewise constant function $\rescaled{a}{\lambda}:\Rnn\rightarrow\Rnn$ given by

-\subsection{Limit Shapes of Birth-and-Death Processes on Young Diagrams}
+\subsection{Limit shapes of birth-and-death processes on Young diagrams}

-Eriksson and Sj\"ostrand \cite{Eriksson2012575} studied limit shapes of birth-and-death processes on Young diagrams where in every step a single square dies and a single square is born.
-Every move of the card-based stochastic Bulgarian solitaire moves several cards and the game can therefore be viewed as a \emph{multi-square} birth-and-death process on Young diagrams.
+Eriksson and Sj\"ostrand \cite{Eriksson2012575} studied limit shapes of birth-and-death processes on Young diagrams.
+In their processes, every step had a single square die and a single square be born.
+Every move of the card-based stochastic Bulgarian solitaire moves several cards.
+It can therefore be regarded as a \emph{multi-square} birth-and-death process on Young diagrams.
 Thus our present study extends the family of processes studied in \cite{Eriksson2012575}.

-For each positive integer $n$, let $\nu^{(n)}$ be a probability distribution on $\Par(n)$ obtained from the card-based stochastic Bulgarian solitaire.
+For each positive integer $n$, let $\nu^{(n)}$ be a distribution on $\Par(n)$.
+(We will study the specific case when $\nu^{(n)}$ is the stationary distribution of the card-based stochastic Bulgarian solitaire.
+The existence of this distribution will be established in section \ref{subsec:statmeasure}.)
 We are interested in finding a sequence $\{a_n\}$ of scaling factors such that the rescaled diagrams approach a \textit{limit shape} $\phi$ in probability as $n$ grows to infinity.
-The precise meaning of this is that
+The precise meaning of this is that, for any $\varepsilon>0$,

 where $\|\cdot\|_{\infty}$ denotes the max-norm $\| f \|_{\infty}=\sup \big\{|f(x)|:x\geq 0\big\}$.
 We remark that Vershik \cite{VershikStatMech} and Erlihson and Granovsky \cite{erlihson2008limit} use a weaker condition for convergence towards a limit shape, namely that